qhtian/CaCLEAN/README.md

   5. generatePSF: Internal function to generate Analytical CLEAN Object (ACO).
 An ACO is similar to a Point Spread Function.
   6. SampleCell: SampleCell genarates a sample ventricular myocyte.
   7. sCMOSdynamicOffsetCorrection: sCMOSdynamicOffsetCorrection removes dynamic offset of sCMOS camera.
+  8. CICRcleanMultiCaTBatchSimp: the batch mode for the CaCLEAN, which reads the raw data into matlab, calculates the Ca2+ release maps and saves all the results automatically.
+This batch mode was customized to fit our workflow as described in the eLife paper.
+Because the source codes uses functions from other sources, and due to legal reasons this function will NOT be published here.
+Upon request, a stripped version can be provided.

 Demonstration of the CaCLEAN algorithm:
   Demo_with_SampleData.m is a short demonstration script to run the CaCLEAN progam.
 Sample data is included the SampleData.mat file.